-Singularities of Surfaces
+3. Singularities of surfaces

-While completing his tesi di laurea, Beppo Levi was also helping his teacher Corrado Segre proofread Segre's important article "Sulla scomposizione dei punti singolari delle superficie algebriche."
+While completing his tesi di laurea, Beppo Levi was also helping his teacher Corrado Segre proofreading Segre's important article Sulla scomposizione dei punti singolari delle superficie algebriche.
 There Segre defines the infinitely near multiple points of a singular point on an algebraic surface.

 The question arose whether a certain procedure to eliminate singularities would eventually terminate.
-More precisely: Under which conditions does the sequence of multiplicities of the infinitely near points obtained by successive quadratic transformations x = x'z', y = y'z', z = z', reach 1 after finitely many steps?
+More precisely: under which conditions does the sequence of multiplicities of the infinitely near points obtained by successive quadratic transformations x = x'z', y = y'z', z = z, reach 1 after finitely many steps?
 Segre thought this was the case unless the starting point lies on a multiple component of the surface, and he wanted to deduce this from a result by the Scandinavian geometer Gustaf Kobb.
-But that result was not correct in full generality, and Segre's corollary was justly criticized by P. del Pezzo.
-It was the young Beppo Levi who supplied-with a proof that even satisfied Zariski in 1935-a complete solution of the problem, which forms the content of his first publication [Levi 1897a].
+But that result was not correct in its generality, and Segre's corollary was justly criticized by P. del Pezzo.
+It was the young Beppo Levi who supplied-with a proof that even satisfied Zariski in 1935-a complete solution of the problem which forms the content of his first publication [Levi 1897a].

-So much for the substance of this particular issue between Segre and del Pezzo.
-But it was only a tiny episode in a ferocious controversy between the two mathematicians.
-It is probably fortunate that most of this exchange of published notes (four by del Pezzo, the last one being entitled in ceremonial latin "Contra Segrem," and two by Segre) appeared in fairly obscure journals.
+So much for the mathematical substance of this particular issue between Segre and del Pezzo.
+But we would be depriving history of one of its spicier episodes if we did not mention the ferocious controversy between the two mathematicians of which the issue above is only a tiny detail.
+It is probably fortunate that most of this exchange of published notes (four by del Pezzo, the last one being entitled in ceremonial latin "Contra Segrem", and two by Segre) appeared in fairly obscure journals.
 They were not included in Segre's collected works.
-We understand that the exchange reflects a personal animosity predating the mathematical issues [Gario 1988]; cf. [Gario 1992].
+We understand that the exchange reflects a personal animosity predating the mathematical issues [Gario 1988], cf. [Gario 1991].

-Beppo Levi continued to work for a while on this subject.
+Beppo Levi continued to work for a while on the subject he had become acquainted with under these belligerent circumstances.
 He attacked the problem of the resolution of singularities of algebraic surfaces and claimed success.

 Beppo Levi's method is that of Segre: to alternate between quadratic transformations (as above) and monoidal transformations of the ambient space, followed by generic projections.
-This procedure typically creates new, "accidental" singularities of the surface.
+This procedure typically creates new, 'accidental' singularities of the surface.
 The main problem then is to control this procreation of singular points, showing that the process eventually terminates.
 Beppo Levi's solution was published in the paper [Levi 1897b] which appeared in the Atti dell'Accademia delle Scienze di Torino, Segre's house paper.
-It was acknowledged to be correct and complete by E. Picard in the early 1900s, by Severi in 1914, by Chisini in 1921-but not by Zariski in 1935.
+It was acknowledged to be correct and complete by E. Picard in the early 1900's, by Severi in 1914, by Chisini in 1921- but not by Zariski in 1935.
 In his famous book on algebraic surfaces [Zariski 1935], Zariski points out gaps in all the proofs for the resolution of singularities of algebraic surfaces that were available at the time, including Levi's.
 In a dramatic climax, Zariski closes this section of his book with a note added in proof to the effect that Walker's function-theoretic proof (which had just been finished) "stands the most critical examination and settles the validity of the theorem beyond any doubt."
-See also the remarkable introduction to the article [Zariski 1939].
+See also the introduction to the article [Zariski 1939].

-To to sure this was not the end of the history....
+To be sure, this was not going to be the end of the history of the result.....